pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-The code editing pane should now show the new (empty) script.
+You write Python code in this script which sets the Bowl’s size.

+{{< learner-task >}}

+Add code to this script which sets the Bowl’s size.
+The help information in the sidebar might be useful.
+Think about what size would work for the game.

+{{< learner-task-help >}}

+A size of `0.3` seems about right, but you can adjust this number if you think the Bowl should be a bit bigger or smaller.

+{{< learner-task-help >}}

+{{< jr-commit set-Bowl-size edit-script >}}

+{{< /learner-task >}}

+## Start the bowl in the right place

+The player needs to be able to move the bowl.
+We’ll let them do this with the keyboard, using the `a` and `d` keys.

-Now you need to add the code which moves the bowl to the right place on the stage.
+We’ll start off by adding code which moves the bowl to a sensible place at the bottom of the stage when the game starts.

 Pytch uses the same way of describing positions on the stage as Scratch.
 You can use the _Show coordinates_ tool to find suitable coordinate values.
 A `x`-coordinate of `0` puts the bowl in the centre, left-to-right.
 I picked `-150` for the `y`-coordinate, to